replikativ/replikativ/README.md

 - Demonstrate a first trust-network + authentication with topiq [DONE]
 - Use Erlang-inspired error-handling.
 [DONE, PR still pending for full.monty, cljs binding fix needed]
 - experimental Android support [core.async doesn't work on Clojure Android atm. (?)]
 - Make usage from JavaScript straightforward (including JSON values).
 Browser and nodejs (but only in-memory DB).
-- Add public/private keys to peers for trust network.
+[MOSTLY DONE]

 ## 0.3.0
-- Implement useful delta-state CRDTs (LWW-register, OR-set, counter, vector-clock, ...) from techreview and other papers and ship by default.
+- Implement useful CRDTs (LWW-register, OR-set, counter, vector-clock, ...) from techreview and other papers and ship by default.
-- Identify peers uniquely by public/private key challenge (needs x-platform crypto lib)
+- Authentication with signed public-private key signatures
+- Add a basic web toolbar for applications to communicate their synching state to the user in a uniform way.

+## 0.4.0
 - Add block-level indirection to konserve.
 Needed to use fixed size binary blocks for quantifiable/tunable IO
-- Add a basic web toolbar for applications to communicate their synching state to the user in a uniform way.
+- Use p2p block distribution similar to BitTorrent

 ## Long-term
 - Use block-level storage and BitTorrent like distribution protocol